 And critically, philanthropically-supported challenges can help raise the technology ceiling.
 The recently launched Global Cooling Prize could help promising start-ups and entrepreneurs find an audience, bypassing the traditional channels to market that are dominated by established manufacturers.
 It could also spur complacent incumbents into more ambitious action - succeeding where more incremental regulatory approaches have failed.
 In the month following its announcement, the Prize has attracted registrations from over 1,000 companies and individuals, representing over 20 countries - as encouraging a symbol of applied hope as we could have wanted.

 António Guterres, the UN Secretary General, delivered a stark, simple message in Poland; “We’re running out of time.
 To waste this opportunity would compromise our last best chance to stop runaway climate change.”
-We know what constitutes that “last best chance”; driving continued efficiency - already our largest energy resource - through exponential, whole-systems approaches.
+We know what constitutes that “last best chance” to tackle climate change; driving continued efficiency - already our largest energy resource - through exponential, whole-systems approaches.
 And focusing our innovation efforts on the technologies that have the greatest upside and the greatest impact on our planet’s future; starting with the devices we use to cool ourselves in a rapidly warming world.

 For more, read the report Solving the Global Cooling Challenge, available here.